EucretiaM/Eucretia-Matyala-SoftwareEng.Assignments/Domain model.md

 5. **Educators generate reports using criteria (e.g., top 10 learners, averages)**.
 6. **Updates to the system must occur during off-peak hours** and lock the interface.
 7. **All passwords are hashed**, and **registration must use school domain emails**.

+## Conclusion

+The Math Booster domain model provides a comprehensive structure for managing users, assessments, submissions, and reports.
+It ensures secure operations through OTP verification, enforces deadlines, and supports role-specific responsibilities for learners and educators.
+With clear relationships and business rules, the platform is designed to facilitate effective learning, assessment, and communication while maintaining system integrity and security.